Try the new Manage Groups experience

 - Group restricted course materials remain accessible for the student.

-What happens if I delete a group or category
+What happens if I delete a group or an entire category of groups

 After deleting a group